-The flow sensor will automatically and continually adjust the two generator loads so that the spillage is prerequisite to generation.
-When river flows diminish, the level sensors will reduce load on one unit slowly to keep the required amount of water spilling over the south spillway.
-As the flow continues to diminish, the flow sensors will remove a unit from the line.
-A similar sequencing operation will happen with the second unit to a point when all water will spill over the dam crest.
+spillway section of the dam.
+For this proposal, the targeted minimum headwater elevation will be 574.40 feet.
+The flashboards on the south spillway section would be increased in height by 1.25 inches to accommodate this proposal.
+(AIR No. 12) The flow sensor will automatically and continually adjust the generator load so that the spillage is prerequisite to generation.
+As river flows diminish, the flow sensors will reduce generation slowly to keep the required amount of water spilling over the flashboards.
+As the flow continues to diminish, the flow sensors will remove the unit from the line and all water will spill over the dam.